PAL: Safety on Our Streets

 Click to enlarge this street scene as a low resolution image (JPEG, 1 MB), or as a high resolution PDF (PDF, 4.6 MB, Adobe Reader required).
 It illustrates some useful safety and courtesy tips for walking, cycling and driving.
 Spanish version (PDF, 3.2 MB, Adobe Reader required).

-Be PAL video:
+Be a PAL video:

 BikeArlington PSA - Don't Run Red Lights!

-Here is an excellent short video on how to avoid the dreaded right hook--when biking and driving:
+"Share the Road" video on how to avoid the dreaded right hook--when biking and driving: